Skip to main content

 The primary objective of the CDBG Program is to increase the supply of decent, safe, sanitary and affordable housing within the City’s communities and to support the programs that are designed to assist low- and moderate-income families and individuals while stimulating and fostering economic growth.

-Current Action Plan (PDF)
+PY26 CDBG Annual Action Plan Draft (PDF)

 For more information, visit the HUD Website.